2ndSightLab/aws-deploy/README.md

-ws-deploy-test
+Deploy anything on AWS

-Deploy anything on AWS (simple resources no sub resources at this point)
+1. Execute this in CloudShell or similar

 ```
 cd ~